 CS majors must take the following courses:

-The total math credits must be at least 24 for the BS and 20 for the BA [22/18 prior to 2016].
+The total math credits must be at least 24 for the BS and 20 for the BA [22/18 prior to 2016]; these courses should be taken for a grade.
 All courses in this category must be from one of the two math departments on campus: Mathematics or Applied Math and Statistics. (‘Q’ designated courses in other departments can not be counted here.)
 For the BS all the remaining courses must be 200-level or above.
 For the BA at least one must be 200-level or above.
 Lastly, the BS math courses must include coverage of both probability and statistics.
-For BS students, AP Statistics credit covers the need for statistics (not probability), but may not be counted towards the math credit requirements.
-Some highly recommended math electives are Probability & Statistics, Linear Algebra, Calculus III, and Differential Equations.
+For BS students, AP Statistics credit covers the need for statistics but not probability, and may not be counted towards the math credit requirements.
+Some highly recommended math electives are Intro to Probability, Intro to Statistics, Linear Algebra, and Calculus III, as well as analysis and algebra courses.

-The required number of basic science credits is 16 for the BS and 12 for the BA.
+The required number of basic science credits is 16 for the BS and 12 for the BA; these courses should be taken for a grade..
 At least two semesters of physics or two semesters of chemistry, with the associated laboratories, must be included.
 (The BA permits one of each.)
 AP credit is an acceptable substitute for these courses and labs.
-The remaining courses must be chosen in accordance with the approved science courses list posted on the department’s Web site, which includes most courses from the five basic science departments: Physics, Chemistry, Biology, Biophysics, Earth & Planetary Sciences.
-It also includes ‘N’ designated engineering courses, and some ‘N’ designated courses from Neuroscience & Cognitive Science, but not all.
-It does not include ‘N’ courses in other KSAS departments.
+The remaining courses must be chosen in accordance with the approved science courses list posted on the department’s Web site, which includes most ‘N’ designated courses, but not all.
 At most 2 credits of intersession (S/U) ‘N’ courses may be applied towards this requirement.
-If it’s not obvious whether a particular course will count towards this requirement, ask your advisor or Joanne.
+If it’s not obvious whether a particular course will count towards this requirement, check the website, then ask your advisor or Joanne.

 The total number of credits required for the BS degree is 126, and 120 for the BA.
 By university policy, no more than 18 D or D+ credits can be counted toward the total credit requirements for a degree.
 The requirements above add up to 100 credits for the BS and 88 credits for the BA [effective 2016], leaving room for electives.
 Except for electives, courses should not be taken on a satisfactory/unsatisfactory basis.
 [Effective 2009-2016 only: BS students must take at least 12 elective credits in the humanities, social science, arts, business, science, engineering or other disciplines that serve to broaden the student’s background.
 These 12 broadening credits are in addition to the H/S requirements above, and may be anything other than CS, ECE or math courses.]
 [Pre-2016: Freshmen majors are expected to take 600.105 M&Ms as one of their elective credits.]